Admission

 Admission for Applicants with International Academic History

-Applicants with international academic history must submit a completed transcript evaluation from IERF (International Education Research Foundation https://ierf.org/), World Education Services (https://wes.org) or other NACES (National Association of Credential Evaluation Services https://www.naces.org/index) accredited member institution.
+Applicants with international academic history must submit a completed transcript evaluation from IERF (International Education Research Foundation https://ierf.org/), World Education Services (https://wes.org) or other NACES (National Association of Credential Evaluation Services https://www.naces.org/index) accredited member institution unless otherwise specified.
 A transcript evaluation is required to determine eligibility for admission.
 Evaluations must be no older than 1 year, must include a course-by-course report and must include a copy of the official academic documents/transcripts used in the evaluation by the agency.
-These documents should be uploaded directly into the application for admission.

 Non-Degree Seeking Student Enrollees